LuiseFreese/mermaid/docs/DEPLOYMENT.md

 # Deployment Guide - Mermaid to Dataverse Converter

 This guide explains how to deploy and use the Mermaid-to-Dataverse application.
-The application uses **fully automated setup** - no manual configuration required!
+The application uses **fully automated setup** with managed identity authentication - no manual configuration required!

 ## Quick Start (Recommended)